Fitness Centers | Health Clubs | Gyms | Exercise

 There are many types of activities that improve a person's physical fitness.
 The options range from traditional aerobics to alternative practices such as yoga, Pilates, and martial arts.
 Each activity has its own specific benefits and requires different kinds of equipment.
-Choosing the best activities involves finding the ones that are the most pleasurable and fun.
-The most important thing is doing some kind of activity on a regular basis.
+There are many options and choosing the best activities for you involves finding the activities that are the most pleasurable and fun.
+The most important thing is doing some kind of physical activity on a regular basis.

 Aerobic exercise strengthens the heart and lungs and tones the body.
 There are two types of aerobics: high-impact and low-impact.
 Both involve moving the body for at least twenty minutes in order to increase the heart rate to a point where the body is burning fat.
 High-impact aerobics involves dance combinations and jumping movements, while low-impact aerobics uses similar movements without the jumping.
 Low-impact aerobics is gentler to the joints because one foot is always touching the floor and therefore it is less likely to cause injury.